usaid-cs/yesterday-i-learned/random.md

 - [Tegestology](https://en.wikipedia.org/wiki/Drink_coaster) is collecting drink coasters.
 - [Tree spiking](https://en.wikipedia.org/wiki/Tree_spiking).
 When you hate tree loggers so much, you plant metal rods inside a tree when they are young, so they fuck with logging companies decades into the future.
 - Mercenaries are soldiers who fight for money (rather than honour or political interests).
-- The [ManBearPig](https://www.youtube.com/watch?v=tuKjwWYyfkw) was created as [an allegory for Climate Change denial](https://en.wikipedia.org/wiki/ManBearPig#Legacy), for which critics allege "everyone has an agenda ... they throw around bad science, ... you can't just let people tell you that if you don't believe in [ManBearPig], then you don't care about the world."
 - [A stay-at-home mom works 24/7](https://www.washingtonpost.com/news/parenting/wp/2015/05/22/a-stay-at-home-moms-duties-need-to-be-shared/) and needs her work shared with her spouse, who... presumably doesn't do anything at home then, in order for this argument to be made.
 - A defector says [North Koreans are actually very happy and laugh a lot](https://www.youtube.com/watch?v=DyqUw0WYwoc).
 When you have too much, you think too much.
 In the same video: for some reason they can't afford rice ($3 per kg), but can illegally access outside information via CDs and USB drives, so they can afford computers.
 They even have phones!
 But if you call South Korea, you die.
 They defect now not because they don't can't survive, but because there is no freedom, and they have dreams that they cannot fulfil.
 - The [President of Singapore](https://en.wikipedia.org/wiki/President_of_Singapore#Election) is [directly elected by the people](https://www.pmo.gov.sg/the-government), [since 1991](https://en.wikipedia.org/wiki/Presidential_elections_in_Singapore)... but [the 2017 presidental election had only one candidate](https://en.wikipedia.org/wiki/2017_Singaporean_presidential_election), and she won uncontested.
 The [Prime Minister of Singapore](https://en.wikipedia.org/wiki/Prime_Minister_of_Singapore) is appointed by the president rather than through election, and although acts as effective head of the Executive branch, does not control the Judiciary and Legislative branches.